isabella232/drawIT/README.md

 ## Overview

-drawIT accepts input from JSON, YAML, or RIAS, and creates diagrams that can be viewed in IBM2 on diagrams.net.
+drawIT creates diagrams that can be viewed in IBM2 on diagrams.net.

+Use cases:
+- Code-to-Diagram: Input is python code, refer to examples folder.
+- RIAS-to-Diagram: Input is RIAS APIs, refer to rungui.sh or runrias.sh in scripts folder.
+- JSON-to-Diagram: Input is tool-generated JSON/YAML, refer to rungui.sh or run.sh in scripts folder.

 ## Running drawIT